-The function of the LVD is to detect whether the V{DD}/V{DDA} supply voltage is lower than the lowvoltage detection threshold (2.1 V ~ 3.1 V), which is configured by the LVDT[2:0] bits in the power control register (PMU_CTL).
-LVD is enabled by LVDEN setting.
-The LVDF bit in the power status register (PMU_CS) indicates whether a low voltage event occurs.
-The event is connected to the 16th line of EXTI.
-The user can configure the 16th line of EXTI to generate a corresponding interrupt.
-(LVD interrupt signal depends on the rising or falling edge configuration of EXTI line 16).
-The value of the hysteresis voltage V{hyst} is 100mV.
+The function of LVD is to detect whether the $V{DD}/V{DDA}$ supply voltage is below the low voltage detection threshold (2.2V ~ 2.9V), which is configured by the LVDT[2:0] bit in the power control Register (PMU\CTL).LVD is enabled by LVDEN setting.
+The LVDF bit in the Power Status Register (PMU\CS) indicates the occurrence of a low-voltage event, which is connected to line 16 of EXTI.
+The user can generate the corresponding interrupt by configuring line 16 of EXTI.The LVD interrupt signal depends on the rising or falling edge configuration of EXTI line 16.The hysteresis voltage Vhyst value is 100mV.

-LVD application: When the MCU power supply is subject to external interference, such as a voltage drop, we can set the low voltage detection threshold (the threshold is greater than the PDR value) through LVD.
-Once it falls to the threshold, the LVD interrupt is turned on, which can be used in the interrupt function.
-Set operations such as soft reset to avoid other exceptions from the MCU.
+LVD application: when MCU power is affected by external interference, such as voltage sag, we can set the low voltage detection threshold through LVD (it is recommended to set the threshold greater than PDR value), once the fall to the threshold, LVD interrupt is opened, can be set in the interrupt function soft reset and other operations, to avoid other MCU anomalies.